| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 A variety of foods, including Western, Chinese, Indian, Tibetan, Nepali, and local Sherpa items, are found on the menu.
 Breakfast, lunch, and dinner are included in the package.

 We can choose the food from the menu.
-In a group trek, 4-5 items are given as an option, but if you are having a solo trek with a guide and potter or in a small group, then you can have food of your choice.
+In a group trek, 4-5 items are given as an option, but if you are having a solo trek with a guide and porter or in a small group, then you can have food of your choice.

 Normally, breakfast includes tea, coffee, milk, bread items, egg items, curry items, porridge, pancakes, and chapati.
 For dinner and lunch, Nepali thali (rice, dal, curry, pickle, and pappad), momo, pizza, chowmein, spaghetti, bakery items, and many more options are available.
 Local foods with special tastes are also found.
 The most hygienic food is Nepali thali because it contains a complete, balanced diet.

 All kinds of hot drinks are preferable.
 We recommend drinking enough hot water.
 In addition, you can take tea, coffee, hot chocolate, hot lemon, and canned juice.
 Never drink hard drinks; we could not continue our trip with the use of hard drinks.
-It directly affects our health and increase the risk of altitude sickness.
+It directly affects our health and increases the risk of altitude sickness.

 We will go to Lukla on a flight, and the trek begins on foot.
 A private car/taxi for airport pick-up/drop and a Lukla flight (Kathmandu to Lukla or Ramechap to Lukla / same way back) are used as means of transportation.
 We will trek from Lukla to Tengboche in the Everest region.

-Note: From 2018, In the high season, the Lukla flight will takeoff from Ramechap due to the high air traffic at Tribhuwan International Airport.
+Note: From 2018, in the high season, the Lukla flight will take off from Ramechap due to the high air traffic at Tribhuwan International Airport.
 Here, high season means spring (mid-March to the end of May) and autumn (October–November).
-We have to be in Ramechap (Manthali Airport) around 6:30 am Therefore, we should leave Kathmandu around 2 a.m.
+We have to be in Ramechap (Manthali Airport) around 6:30 am.
+Therefore, we should leave Kathmandu around 2 a.m.

 To book the Everest Panorama Trek Package, you should fill out an inquiry form from trekking sites available on the internet.
 Sending mail or using the direct contact form available at the WhatsApp number can also be done.
 You should clearly state your plan and date of trekking.

-20% payment should be made before the trek and you can send money from Western Union/direct bank account or online payment system of the company.
+20% payment should be made before the trek, and you can send money from Western Union/direct bank account or online payment system of the company.
 The rest of the payment should be done after arriving in Nepal.

 | Trekking route | Distance | Altitude difference |

-| Lukla to Phakding | 8 km/ 4.97 miles | 2860 m -2610 m |
+| Lukla to Phakding | 8 km/4.97 miles | 2860 m - 2610 m |

-| Phakding to Namche | 10 – 11 km / 6.21- 6.83 miles | 2610 m – 3440 m |
+| Phakding to Namche | 10–11 km / 6.21- 6.83 miles | 2610 m – 3440 m |

-| Namche to Tengboche | 10 – 11 km / 6.21- 6.83 miles | 3440 m – 3867 m |
+| Namche to Tengboche | 10–11 km / 6.21- 6.83 miles | 3440 m – 3867 m |

-| Tengboche to Monjo | 15-16 km / 9.32 – 9.94 miles | 3867 m – 2835 m |
+| Tengboche to Monjo | 15-16 km / 9.32–9.94 miles | 3867 m – 2835 m |

 | Monjo to Lukla | 13 – 14 km/ 8.07 – 8.7 miles | 2835 m – 2860 m |